The-Naomi-Developers/tts-server/README.md

 cwd is src directory.

 Or just use the docker compose command `docker compose up -d` :wink: if you using Docker.

+For gpu (nvidia), please use:
+docker compose -f ./docker-compose-gpu.yml up -d

+Be sure you installing nvidia cuda.